 2018 Amalia Rose Driller-Colangelo.
 Access limited to the Smith College community and other researchers while on campus.
 Smith College community members also may access from off-campus using a Smith College log-in.
 Other off-campus researchers may request a copy through Interlibrary Loan for personal use.

 Driller-Colangelo, Amalia Rose, "Navigating of microtubule obstacles by ensembles of dynein" (2018).
-Theses, Dissertations, and Projects.
-2005.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download